 Linux Kernel updated to version 2.2 and lots of major companies such as IBM, Compaq and Oracle started supporting Linux Development.

-The first time Alen Cox was appointed as a full-time maintainer and taken care of all older versions of Linux.
+For the first time, Alen Cox was appointed as a full-time maintainer and took care of all older versions of Linux.
 The main aim is to increase the pace of development with lesser hassle.

 Netscape also publically shares the source code of the Netscape Communicator Web Browser suite which insists coders work with a browser along with Linux.
 This move shifted the attention towards Linux again.